About the course

 Elston Hall Primary School is an Ofsted Outstanding three form entry school, and leads the Elston Hall Multi Academy Trust, which also contains Palmers Cross Primary, Edward the Elder Primary and Goldthorn Park Primary.

-St Bartholomew’s CE Primary School is also an Ofsted Outstanding establishment, and leads the St Bartholomew's CE Multi Academy Trust, which also consists of St Benedict Biscop CE Primary School, Woodfield Infant School and Woodfield Junior School.
+St Bartholomew’s CE Primary School is also an Ofsted Outstanding establishment, and leads the St Bartholomew's CE Multi Academy Trust, which also consists of St Benedict Biscop CE Primary School, Woodfield Primary School.
+All Saints CE Primary Trysull is due to join the Trust within this academic year.

 Working within the Alliance gives students have the opportunity to experience a wide variety of settings across the city, from one form entry schools, to schools with 700+ pupils.
 Both MATs also have a strong reputation of ‘growing their own leaders’ with many previous NQTs now in middle and senior management positions.